aws-cloudformation/cfn-language-discussion/README.md

 Once Implementation complete, CloudFormation Language team will change status label to `status/done` and close the tracking issue.

+TODO

-## Report bugs or suggest features in CloudFormation Template Language
+## Report bugs or suggest features in the CloudFormation Template Language

 We welcome you to use the GitHub issue tracker to report bugs or suggest features.

-When filing an issue, please check existing open, or recently closed, issues to make sure somebody else hasn't already reported the issue.
+When filing an issue, please check existing open or recently closed issues to make sure somebody else hasn't already reported the issue.

-Please [bug report template](.github/ISSUE_TEMPLATE/bug_report.md) for reporting bugs and [feature request template](.github/ISSUE_TEMPLATE/feature_request.md) for requesting new features.
+Please use the [bug report template](.github/ISSUE_TEMPLATE/bug_report.md) for reporting bugs and the [feature request template](.github/ISSUE_TEMPLATE/feature_request.md) for requesting new features.

 ## Security